Benjamin Harrison: Family and education

-Harrison was born on August 20, 1833, in North Bend, Ohio, the second of Elizabeth Ramsey (Irwin) and John Scott Harrison's ten children.
-His ancestors included immigrant Benjamin Harrison, who arrived in Jamestown, Virginia, circa 1630 from England.
+Harrison was born on August 20, 1833, in North Bend, Ohio, the second of Elizabeth Ramsey (Irwin) and John Scott Harrison's 10 children.
+His ancestors included immigrant Benjamin Harrison, who arrived in Jamestown, Virginia, c.
+1630 from England.
 Harrison was of entirely English ancestry, all of his ancestors having emigrated to America during the early colonial period.

-Harrison was a grandson of U.S. President William Henry Harrison and a great-grandson of Benjamin Harrison V, a Virginia planter who signed the Declaration of Independence and succeeded Thomas Nelson, Jr. as governor of Virginia.
+Harrison was a grandson of U.S. President William Henry Harrison and a great-grandson of Benjamin Harrison V, a Virginia planter who signed the Declaration of Independence and succeeded Thomas Nelson Jr. as governor of Virginia.

 Harrison was seven years old when his grandfather was elected U.S. president, but he did not attend the inauguration.
 His family was distinguished, but his parents were not wealthy.
 John Scott Harrison, a two-term U.S. congressman from Ohio, spent much of his farm income on his children's education.
 Despite the family's modest resources, Harrison's boyhood was enjoyable, much of it spent outdoors fishing or hunting.

 Harrison's early schooling took place in a log cabin near his home, but his parents later arranged for a tutor to help him with college preparatory studies.
 Fourteen-year-old Benjamin and his older brother, Irwin, enrolled in Farmer's College near Cincinnati, Ohio, in 1847.
-He attended the college for two years and while there met his future wife, Caroline "Carrie" Lavinia Scott, a daughter of John Witherspoon Scott, the school's science professor, who was also a Presbyterian minister.
+He attended the college for two years and while there met his future wife, Caroline "Carrie" Lavinia Scott.
+She was a daughter of John Witherspoon Scott, who was the school's science professor and also a Presbyterian minister.

 Harrison transferred to Miami University in Oxford, Ohio, in 1850, and graduated in 1852.
 He joined the Phi Delta Theta fraternity, which he used as a network for much of his life.
 He was also a member of Delta Chi, a law fraternity that permitted dual membership.
 Classmates included John Alexander Anderson, who became a six-term U.S. congressman, and Whitelaw Reid, Harrison's vice presidential running mate in 1892.
 At Miami, Harrison was strongly influenced by history and political economy professor Robert Hamilton Bishop.
 He also joined a Presbyterian church at college and, like his mother, became a lifelong Presbyterian.

 Marriage and early career

 After his college graduation in 1852, Harrison studied law with Judge Bellamy Storer of Cincinnati, but before he completed his studies, he returned to Oxford, Ohio, to marry Caroline Scott on October 20, 1853.
 Caroline's father, a Presbyterian minister, performed the ceremony.
-The Harrisons had two children, Russell Benjamin Harrison (August 12, 1854 – December 13, 1936) and Mary "Mamie" Scott Harrison (April 3, 1858 – October 28, 1930).
+The Harrisons had two children, Russell Benjamin Harrison and Mary "Mamie" Scott Harrison.